New Jersey Social Security Claims

 There is some information you should have ready when you apply:

 - Birth certificate

 - Records of your work history (Social Security focuses on your last 15 years of work)

 - Information on any recent earnings (if possible, your most recent W-2 form)

 - Contact information for doctors, therapists, and any hospitals where you have been treated

 - Information on the medications you take

 If you are unsure whether to file an application for SSD or SSI benefits, speak with one of our experienced Social Security lawyers.
-We’ve helped thousands of clients in New Jersey and Pennsylvania apply for SSD and SSI benefits over the years.
+We’ve helped thousands of clients in New Jersey apply for SSD and SSI benefits over the years.
 Give us a call at 856-795-8880.

-Appealing a Denied SSD or SSI Claim
+How do I Appeal a Denied SSD or SSI Claim?

 Most initial applications for Social Security disability benefits are denied.
 An experienced disability benefits lawyer can review your claim, and identify those errors that lead to the denial.
 Sometimes there is critical evidence missing, or a well-meaning but unhelpful medical opinion.
 Other times, Social Security may determine that earnings on your record constitute work activity, and deny your claim without even evaluating your medical conditions.